 Parklife: a hint of the countryside

 Newcomers to CPRE might be surprised to know that we have a group in the capital – not a place you’d necessarily associate with our countryside.
-But its many parks and open spaces provide green oases and opportunities for contact with nature, as Neil Sinden, director of CPRE London, explains.
+But its many parks and open spaces provide green oases and opportunities for contact with nature, as Anna Taylor, director of CPRE London, explains.

-They provide opportunities for Londoners to feel a little connection with the countryside: to breathe fresh(er) air, connect with nature and take time out from the hustle and bustle of city life.
-That is why CPRE London has recently been focusing on the capital’s parks: drawing attention to the pleasures they provide, the communities that care for them and bring them to life – and the pressure on these green spaces.
+They provide opportunities for Londoners to connect with the countryside: to breathe fresh(er) air, interact with nature, and take time out from the bustle of city life.
+That is why CPRE London champions the capital’s parks: drawing attention to the pleasures they provide, the communities that care for them and bring them to life – and the pressure on these green spaces.

 Alongside this, we have been promoting the improvement of parks for the benefit of people and nature.
 And we are keen to see the creation of new ones in areas where existing green space has become neglected and threatened by development.

 GoParksLondon is a campaign to promote London’s green spaces and the park friends’ groups who give their time to protect, enhance and promote the city’s parks and their surrounding communities.
 These dedicated groups celebrate their local parks’ heritage and culture, help local authorities look after the site, fundraise for improvements, run events and activities or campaign for their protection.

 We have led the highly successful GoParksLondon project for three years, in partnership with community and environmental organisations.
 As part of this, we have mapped and created listings for over 4,000 London parks and green spaces.
 The parks now feature on an interactive online map, arranged by borough for convenience.